|

 and Turkish minorities.

-Independent Moldova has been plagued by ethnic divisions.
-In 1991 ethnic
+Independent Moldova has been plagued by ethnic divisions, made worse by meddling from the

 Ukrainians and Russians declared an independent republic in the border region of